cloudspace/play_framework_tutorial/README.md

 ===
 ---

-Before starting on this guide, read the [play framework tutorials](http://www.playframework.com/documentation/2.0.4/Home).
-The [creating a new application](http://www.playframework.com/documentation/2.0.4/NewApplication) tutorial and the [Play 2.0 for Java developers](http://www.playframework.com/documentation/2.0.4/JavaHome) page are both helpful when getting started.
+Before starting on this guide, read the [Play framework tutorials](http://www.playframework.com/documentation/2.0.4/Home).
+The [creating a new application](http://www.playframework.com/documentation/2.0.4/NewApplication) tutorial and [Play 2.0 for Java developers](http://www.playframework.com/documentation/2.0.4/JavaHome) page are both helpful when getting started.
 The goal of this tutorial is to explain the next steps: database associations, complex forms, validations, and other components included in every web application.

-When reading play tutorials and blog posts, pay attention to the version of play and the language.
+This guide is or Play 2.0.
+When reading Play tutorials and blog posts, pay attention to the version of Play and the language.
 Play version 1 and version 2 are as different as Rails 2 and 3.
-Most developers are using Scala so Java information is hard to find.
+Some but not all of this information is correct for Play 2.1.

-The play community seems to stop improving bugs once a workaround is found.
+The Play community seems to stop improving bugs once a workaround is found.
 Bugs are common because the two languages doubles the number of framework problems.
 Expect long workarounds for some common issues.
 At one point, there was a 30-40 line workaround to make multiple selects work after posting a form.
 The closing message on [this support ticket](http://play.lighthouseapp.com/projects/82401/tickets/504-support-tuple-22-not-just-tuple-18-in-apidataformsscala) is an average response.

 Getting Started